Plato on Democracy, Tyranny, and the Ideal State

 Given this, which of the six forms of government other than true government is the least bad?
 The government of one is the best and the worst, the government of few is less good and less bad, and the government of many is the least good and the least bad.
 In other words, democracy is the worst of all lawful governments, and the best of all lawless ones, ‘in every respect weak and unable to do any great good or any great evil’.
 The rulers in all six states, unless they be wise, are mere maintainers of idols, and not much better than imitators and sophists.

-What would Plato have to say about today’s democracies?
+So what would Plato have to say about today’s democracies?
 Perhaps that their laws must underwrite sufficient safeguards, or repositories of true aristocracy, to prevent and arrest the rise of a potential tyrant.

 We urgently need one or more lawgivers.